-In December 2025, we carried out an unprecedented expedition in the Paraná River Basin, a strategic region that connects the Atlantic Forest and Pantanal biomes and holds historical records of giant otter occurrence in the Atlantic Forest.
-The project’s main objective is to gather information on the current and historical presence of giant otters in the region, as well as to strengthen institutional partnerships and understand local community perceptions.
+In December 2025, we carried out an expedition in the Paraná River Basin, a strategic region that connects the Atlantic Forest and Pantanal biomes and holds historical records of giant otter occurrence in the Atlantic Forest.
+This activity is part of a broader project whose main objective is to facilitate the safe recolonization of giant otters across their historical range, focusing on the species’ southernmost distribution limit.

 Local engagement: science built through partnerships